sahandha/eif/README.md

 ### The Code

-This is a simple package implementation for the Extended Isolation Forest method described in this [paper](https://doi.org/10.1109/TKDE.2019.2947676).
-It is an improvement on the original algorithm Isolation Forest which is described (among other places) in this [paper](https://cs.nju.edu.cn/zhouzh/zhouzh.files/publication/icdm08b.pdf) for detecting anomalies and outliers for multidimensional data point distributions.

-The original algorithm suffers from an inconsistency in producing anomaly scores due to slicing operations.
-Even though the slicing hyperplanes are selected at random, they are always parallel to the coordinate reference frame.
-The shortcoming can be seen in score maps as presented in the example notebooks in this repository.
-In order to improve the situation, we propose an extension which allows the hyperplanes to be taken at random angles.
-The way in which this is done gives rise to multiple levels of extension depending on the dimensionality of the problem.
-For an *N* dimensional dataset, Extended Isolation Forest has *N* levels of extension, with *0* being identical to the case of standard Isolation Forest, and *N-1* being the fully extended version.

 Here we provide the source code for the algorithm as well as documented example notebooks to help get started.
-Various visualizations are provided such as score distributions, score maps, aggregate slicing of the domain, and tree and whole forest visualizations. most examples are in 2D.
+Various visualizations are provided such as score distributions, score maps, aggregate slicing of the domain, and tree and whole forest visualizations.
+Most examples are in 2D.
 We present one 3D example.
 However, the algorithm works readily with higher dimensional data.

 ## Installation